Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 4350G.
 Nuclear and Particle Physics.

-This course covers the theoretical, phenomenological, and experimental foundations of nuclear and particle physics including the fundamental forces, particles, and composites.
-An emphasis will be on the fundamental structure of nucleus (nuclear masses and nuclear sizes), nuclear interactions (alpha, beta, and gamma radiation), Fission, Fusion, beyond nuclear physics (quarks and leptons as basic constituents of matter), brief introduction to the Standard model: electroweak interactions, Higgs boson, QCD and basic nuclear Astrophysics (nucleosynthesis of stellar particles).
-Prerequisite: PHYS 2326 and PHYS 2126 and PHYS 3312 all with grades of "C" or better.
+This course covers theoretical, phenomenological, and experimental foundations of nuclear and particle physics, including fundamental forces, particles, and composite systems.
+Topics include nuclear structure (masses and sizes), nuclear interactions (alpha, beta, and gamma decay), fission and fusion, and elementary particles such as quarks and leptons.
+Additional topics include aspects of the Standard Model, including electroweak interactions, quantum chromodynamics, and nuclear astrophysics such as nucleosynthesis.
+Emphasis is placed on understanding interactions and processes governing matter at microscopic scales.
+Prerequisite: PHYS 2326 and PHYS 2126 and PHYS 3312 with grades of "C" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.